glentakahashi/dotfiles/README.md

 * add in .profile .bash_profile and .zsh_profile
 * get better buffer navigator
 * learn how to use fugitive
+* make it a ton better to use nested tmux commands.
+I think it would be good to use Ctrl+a x2 to switch contexts between tmux sessions
+* make a new alias for easycd to go in reverse order

 Some plugins to add:
 * vim-view maybe